 The Value of Scholarships and Financing Options

 Fortunately, the dream of flying isn’t limited to those with deep pockets.
 Many organizations offer scholarships to aspiring pilots, both for merit and need-based situations.
 Financial institutions and some flight schools also provide loan options tailored to aviation students, making the financial burden more manageable.
+Check out the AOPA Aviation Scholarship program.

 How Hard Is It to Become a Pilot?